navidelyasi/Documentations/docs/key-concepts/data-simulator/simulation-action.md

 > IMPORTANT ** Mock data only exists within the product**
 >
-> That means it's a good practice to perform test with the real data once you complete building the solution with the mock data.
+> That means it's a good practice to perform a test with the real data once you complete building the solution with the mock data.